 In fact, most insurance providers take care only of financial matters like compensating you for your medical bills.
 They may take your phone call when you dial the emergency hotline, but when it comes to actually rendering aid and dispatching a rescue team?
 This part is often handed over to a third-party travel assistance or emergency assistance service provider like ISOS.

 That’s why those who are super experienced – i.e. have actually gone through emergencies – are often willing to pay more for certain insurance brands.
-These are 3 of the best travel insurance plans for emergency assistance:
+These are some of the best travel insurance brands for emergency assistance:

 Apart from AXA and AIG, brands like Allianz and Chubb are also known for their good (and prompt!) emergency assistance.
 They either run or are closely aligned with travel assistance outfits.